 Over 1.2 million children worldwide are bought and sold into sexual slavery every year, where they are abused, sexually assaulted and denied basic human rights.

 Children rescued by Rescue Foundation are placed in protective homes, where they are safe, supported, and have the opportunity to rebuild their lives.

-HEALTH AND NUTRITION: All children admitted into a safe house will receive medical care, three nutritious meals every day, and psychological counseling.
+HEALTH AND NUTRITION: All children admitted into a safe house receive medical care, three nutritious meals every day, and psychological counseling.

-REHABILITATION: Children will learn income-generating skills like tailoring, embroidery, or vocational training, ensuring that they can sustain themselves once they fully recover and leave the safe houses.
+REHABILITATION: Children learn income-generating skills like tailoring, embroidery, or vocational training, ensuring that they can sustain themselves once they fully recover and leave the safe houses.